-- 1. Stand behind the platform; pull the plunger out and pull up on the step at the same time. - 2.
+- 1. Stand behind the platform; pull the plunger out and pull up on the front of the step at the same time. - 2.
 Pull the step towards you; do not let go. - 3.
 Gently let the step down; it will lock into place automatically.
-Do not let the stainless tube hit or rest on the drive or props at any time.